dghuuloc/Articles/Introduction-to-JPA-Hibernate.md

 Now you must be wondering out why there is need for JPA, right.
 So as illustrated, JPA is a specification.
 It gives common functionality and prototype to ORM tools.
 All ORM tools (such as Hibernate) follow the common standards, by executing the same specification.

 ## What is JPA?
-JPA stands for Java Persistent API.
-It is an official specification from Java that dictates the APIs to be used to persist Entities (Java Objects) in the database.
+JPA stands for __Java Persistent API_, JPA provides mechanism for Java ORM(Object-RelationalMapping) technology.
+In easy terms,it is a specification from Java that dictates the APIs to be used to persist Entities (Java Objects) in the database.
 This specification is implemented by Hibernate or other ORM tools.

 Let us do discuss some key features of JPA which are as follows:
 - JPA is only a specification, it is not an implementation.